tamiratB/heat-stress-forecast-tool/README.md

 https://github.com/tamiratB/heat-stress-forecast-tool/archive/refs/heads/main.zip
 ```

-Alternatively, on the GitHub repository page, https://github.com/tamiratB/heat-stress-forecast-tool, click **Code** then click **Download ZIP** to download the latest source code.
+Alternatively, on the GitHub repository page, this page, click **Code** then click **Download ZIP** to download the latest source code.

 ---